YuanheZ/Hidden-Markov-Model/README.md

-# Hidden-Markov-Model
+# WDSS-UCL summer research projects Hidden-Markov-Model

-Resourses all from literatures and official textbook.
+Resourses from literatures and official textbook.

-And create new
+And the process related to the project.